alibabacloudkorea/ACKC/Welcome file.md

 # SaaS acceleration for Korea: SAG + CEN + GA (for bidirectional, KR to CN and CN to KR)

 # background
 Many multinational enterprises use SaaS services deployed overseas, such as Office365 and Salesforce.
-Due to the poor quality of domestic visits to overseas sites, the daily use of customers is affected.
+Due to the poor quality of China domestic visits to overseas sites, the customer experience is badly affected.

-This solution uses smart Access Gateway SAG and CEN to build an application acceleration service, which can help domestic users accelerate access to application systems deployed overseas.
+This solution uses smart Access Gateway SAG, CEN and GA1.0 to build an application acceleration service, which can help domestic users accelerate access to application systems deployed overseas.

 # [](https://www.atatech.org/articles/181438?spm=ata.13269325.0.0.715849fabZkZPF#1)